KmolYuan/reveal-yaml-rs/README.md

 ## Features

 Here are the implemented features, or the functions are designed in progress.
 Generally, the parser will not check extra key values.
+In addition, almost all values support the `null` placeholder to present the default value (blank, `~`, `null`).

 Some functions are planed to be demonstrated in the help page.
 Open the help page by adding `/help/` after URL, like `http://localhost:8080/help/`.